-

 Titane is not for the faint of heart.
 Alexia, who has been haunted by cars since a traumatic accident she had as a child, has a large titanium plate embedded in her head to allow her to live after the accident.
 The film follows her through adolescence and young adulthood as she mutilates her body in order to survive and please the people around her.
 Seen as a metaphor for the trans experience and ode to forced pregnancy, Titane thinks outside the box.

-Tidak ada yang lebih menggembirakan daripada bergabung dalam permainan IDN Poker Terbaru di NirwanaPoker jika Anda ingin memiliki pengalaman poker yang mendebarkan dan mengasyikkan!
+Tidak ada yang lebih menggembirakan daripada bergabung dalam permainan poker online Terbaru di NirwanaPoker jika Anda ingin memiliki pengalaman poker yang mendebarkan dan mengasyikkan!
 Apakah Anda siap memasuki dunia taruhan yang penuh dengan tantangan, keahlian, dan kepuasan?
 NirwanaPoker adalah platform terpercaya yang menawarkan berbagai jenis permainan poker online dari IDN, mulai dari Texas Hold'em hingga Omaha, untuk memberi para penggemar idn poker di seluruh Indonesia pengalaman bermain yang mendebarkan dan seru.
 NirwanaPoker memastikan Anda dapat menikmati keseruan poker dari kenyamanan rumah Anda dengan antarmuka yang ramah pengguna dan fitur yang inovatif.

 Goodnight Mommy